mwjin/lab-modules/README.md

 # lib-for-projects
-These codes is commonly used in  my projects.
+This package contains modules or classes which are commonly used in my projects.

+The modules in this package assume that this folder is registered as a ``PYTHON_PATH``.